ohmlabs/ohm/tutorials/aws-nodejs.md

 * config/config.js > a file for separating configurations, like port and host.
 * server.coffee > You main app configuration file.
 You can run the app simply with
 * coffee server.js // note that if you use forever you will have to compile coffee script to js

-### Follow up:
-* Using Amazon's Elastic Block Store to schedule snapshot backups of server
-* Creating an image of your server to easily replicate the server that you just built
-* Use fabric for deployment shell scripts
-* The same process for google compute

 ### Performance
 Building a high performance website is a remarkably challenging feat, but there are very clear steps to follow to maximize the performance of your site or app.
 How you build your structure and build your applications matters immensely in regards to performance.
 A major consideration: running scripts blocks parallel downloads, which can slow down your site download times.